shellscape/dot/packages/cdk/README.md

 ## AWS Region

+## AWS Region

-By default, the AWS Region is set to `us-east-1`.
-To change the region for a deployment, set the `DOT_AWS_REGION` environment variable to your preferred region.
+By default, the AWS Region that deployments use is `undefined` and will default to the local AWS Configuration.
+To change the region for fetching secrets or SSM parameters, set the `AWS_REGION` [environment variable](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-region.html) or appropriate AWS-specific configuration.
+The region can also be overridden with the `DOT_AWS_REGION` environment variable, should there be a need.
 This allows for the same deployment to affect multiple regions based on the envrionment the deployment is running within.

 ## Meta